-- Recognize that behaviors are encoded by genes and can evolve by natural selection.
+- Interpret examples of how behaviors are encoded by genes and can evolve by natural selection.

-- Define and differentiate between proximate and ultimate behaviors.
+- Define and differentiate between proximate and ultimate drivers of behavior.

-- Learn how behavior generates evolution of life history strategies through an evolutionary cost-benefit analysis.
+- Explain how behavior generates evolution of life history strategies through an evolutionary cost-benefit analysis.

-Behaviors are actions in response to stimuli, and almost all organisms exhibit some form of behavior.
-Humans are pretty biased toward animal behavior, but even single-celled organisms react to their environmental surroundings.
-For instance, some bacteria emit small chemical signals into their environment.
-When they sense a critical mass, or quorum, of those signals, they change their own behavior, perhaps by releasing a toxin or by swimming away.
-This process is called quorum sensing, and it’s how the bacteria Vibrio cholerae causes the diarrheal disease cholera.
+Behaviors are defined as actions in response to stimuli, and almost all organisms exhibit some form of behavior.
+Humans are naturally biased to recognize behavior of animals, but plants and even single-celled organisms react to their environmental surroundings.
+For instance, some bacteria emit small chemical signals into their environment, responding to environmental stimuli.
+When bacteria sense a critical mass, or quorum, of those signals, they change their own behavior, perhaps by releasing a toxin or by swimming away.
+This process, called quorum sensing, is how the bacterial species Vibrio cholerae causes the diarrheal disease cholera.
 In the slime mold genus Dictyostelium, individuals live as single cells until conditions become adverse.
-On an environmental cue such as low food availability, Dictyostelium swarm together into a multicellular fruiting body, where only a few individuals will survive to reproduce.
-Plants also respond to stimuli such as growing or turning toward the light, growing away from the pull of gravity, and some even respond to touch.
+Under the adverse environmental condition of low food availability, Dictyostelium swarm together into a multicellular fruiting body, where only a few individuals will survive to reproduce.
+Plants also respond to stimuli by growing or turning toward the light, growing away from the pull of gravity, and some plants even respond to touch.
 And, of course, animals behave.

-All behavior are encoded by genes at some level, and are therefore subject to evolutionary processes like genetic drift and natural selection.
-As a result, every behavior can be considered for how the action occurs (proximate cause) and why the action occurs (ultimate cause).
-Three-spined sticklebacks are small, spiny fresh or salt-water fish that have elaborate mating behaviors that include nest building and defense.
+All behaviors are encoded by genes at some level and are therefore subject to evolutionary processes like genetic drift and natural selection.
+As a result, we can consider for every behavior how the action occurs (proximate cause) and why the action occurs (ultimate cause).
+Here’s an example from Tinbergen (1951): Three-spined sticklebacks are small, spiny fresh or salt-water fish that have elaborate mating behaviors which include nest building and defense.
 Male sticklebacks in mating season have bright red bellies that are attractive to female mates.
 Males build nests in the rocky or sandy substrate near shore and then protect the nest from other red things, on the assumption that red things are males hoping to eat their eggs.
-Experiments have shown that males do not react to the presence of other sticklebacks, or stickleback-shaped things.
+Experiments have shown that males do not react to the presence of other sticklebacks, or stickleback-shaped things, that are not red.
 Instead, they react exclusively to color, attacking any shape that is red (Tinbergen 1951).
-So, the proximate cause of the stickleback attack behavior is a red visual cue.
-The ultimate cause of the behavior is to protect their offspring, which will increase their reproduction, a key component of evolutionary fitness that we learned about in the evolution module.
-Here’s a short video re-enactment of his experiments, just for fun (the video is silent for the first few frames).
+So, the proximate cause (the how) of the stickleback attack behavior is a red visual cue.
+The ultimate cause (the why) of the behavior is to protect their offspring, which will increase their reproduction, which with survival are a key components of evolutionary fitness that we learned about in the evolution module.
+Here’s a short video re-enactment of Tinbergen’s experiments, just for fun (the video is silent for the first few frames).